 Frustrated your amplified guitar is accompanied by an unwanted hissing, humming or buzzing sound?
-Maybe you’re a high gain player and the sounds you need to secure your heaviness come with a frustrating in-between buzz.
+Maybe you’re a high gain player and the sounds you need to secure your heaviness comes with a frustrating in-between buzz.

-Here’s the thing: unwelcome sounds coming through your amp are mostly a by-product of high gain signals, single coil pickups, or even caused by your mains supply.
+Here’s the thing: unwelcome sounds coming through your amp are mostly a by-product of high gain signals, single-coil pickups, or even caused by your mains supply.